YujiaWei2020/OpenFOAM_tools/README.md

 # OpenFOAM_tools
-Record code fragment, toolbox that have used in OpenFOAM simulation.
+Record code fragments, and toolboxes that have been used in OpenFOAM simulation.

 Postprocessing:
 1. Free surface plane.
+2. Surface Distance Function (SDF).